anluke/Band_MVC_WebApp/README.md

 # Band E-Commerce Website

+Link to a live page can be found here: [BANDWEBAPP]([URL](https://bandwebapp.azurewebsites.net))

+Webpage was deployed on Azure Cloud using GitHub actions.

 ## Introduction

 The Band E-Commerce website is a platform for music enthusiasts and loyal fans of the band and those who wish to become one.